ayushbits/ParamBench/README.md

 This benchmark is specifically designed to:
 - Assess LLM performance on culturally and linguistically diverse content
 - Evaluate understanding of India-specific knowledge domains
-- Provide a standardized evaluation framework for Indic language models
 - Support the development of more culturally aware AI systems

 ## 🎯 Key Features